Barath19/barath19.github.io/index.md

 ## Education

 ### Msc. in Autonomous Systems

-- Foundations for robot’s perception, navigation and manipulation.
-Leveraging deep learning for robotics and implementation of state‑of‑the‑art algorithms on physical robots
+- Established foundations for robot perception, navigation, and manipulation by leveraging deep learning and implementing state‑of‑the‑art algorithms on physical robots, with a focus on multi‑sensor fusion and 3D object detection.
-- Research focus on LiDAR‑Camera calibration and 3D object detection for edge‑devices
+- Thesis on studying the effects of calibration on perception tasks for autonomous driving.
+Benchmarking multi‑modal 3D object detection meth‑ ods, including TransFusion, BEVFusion, and MVXNet, on multiple AD datasets (KITTI, NuScenes, Waymo) using MMDetection3D for comparative analysis of performance.
-- Generating synthetic dataset for 3D pose detection using blenderproc2 for photorealistic rendering
+- Conducted perturbation experiments to evaluate the robustness of 3D object detection algorithms against extrinsic calibration errors, enhanc‑ ing the reliability of detection systems in real‑world scenarios.
-- Research and development on automatic LiDAR‑Camera calibration using learning‑based methods
+- Developed synthetic datasets for 6D pose detection using BlenderProc2, enabling photorealistic rendering and improving the accuracy of deep learning models for robotics.

 ### BTech. in Electrical and Electronics Engineering